richlee33/react-apollo/README.md

 This is the sample project that belongs to the [React & Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/) on How to GraphQL.

-Forked to use postgres DB instead of sqlite.
+__Forked to use postgres DB instead of sqlite and add docker to run in containers.__

 ## How to use